EJAYY17/gym-exercises/README.md

-# gym-exercises
+# Gym Exercises
-A simple static website built with HTML and CSS as a school project, presented by "EJANDBFF" group.
+** A simple static website built with HTML and CSS as a school project, presented by "EJANDBFF" group. **